Eleas/IFF_ImageReader/README.md

 # IFF ImageReader

-This is an image display program for the parsing of IFF images.
-It also contains a rudimentary viewer.
+This is an image display program for the parsing and viewing of IFF images.

 ## In brief